 Circadian Lighting, one of the most popular add-ons on the Home Assistant Community Store, is becoming a first-class citizen in Home Assistant.
 While there is the Flux platform which changes the temperature of lights already available, it is far inferior to Circadian Lighting.

 A fork of Circadian Lighting, going by the name of Adaptive Lighting, will be added to Home Assistant in a future update.
 Let’s take a look at these platforms and discuss why you should be using them.

 Why adjust the colour/temperature of lights

-Having your lights synchronised with the naturally occurring colour temperature of the sky throughout the day has a number of potential benefits.
-Besides giving your home a more natural feel with cooler hues during the daytime and warmer hues near twilight and dawn there are a number of reported health benefits.
+Having your lights synchronized with the naturally occurring colour temperature of the sky throughout the day has numerous potential benefits.
+Besides giving your home a more natural feel with cooler hues during the daytime and warmer hues near twilight and dawn, there are a number of reported health benefits.